Horizon Europe is the EU’s key funding programme for research and innovation with a budget of €95.5 billion.

 The JRC will provide EU policies with independent scientific evidence and technical support throughout the policy cycle.
 The JRC focuses its research on EU policy priorities.

-The work programme for this area will support a number of the orientations defined in the Horizon Europe strategic plan.
+The work programme for this area will support a number of the orientations that the Horizon Europe strategic plan defines.

 1. EUROPEAN INNOVATION COUNCIL